Instruments of Change arts-based community development

 INSTRUMENTS OF CHANGE uses the arts as an educational tool to empower people to become instruments of transformative change in their own lives

-June 24, 2016 SAVE THE DATE: OCT.
+July, 2016 SAVE THE DATE: OCT.
 13th It's that time again, to celebrate all of the art that we've been creating with community.
 Our semi-annual benefit event will take place at the Imperial, on Oct.
 13th, at 7 pm.
-This year's theme is Street Art (in the spirit of art that is accessible to all), and we will feature hip hop dance and music, graffiti artists, parade bands, STOMP!-like percussion, food cart culinary art and more.
-Stay tuned for ticket purchase info in August!
+This year's theme is Street Art (in the spirit of art that is accessible to all), and we will feature Bugaloo hip hop dancers, music by famed local rapper, Prevail and Leisure Principle, graffiti artists, the Carnival Band, STOMP!-like percussion, food cart culinary art and more.
+Tickets can be purchased here:http://instrumentsofchange.brownpapertickets.com

 June 15, 2016 We are very grateful and excited that the City of Vancouver has provided us grant funding to fully realize our Binners Symphony project.
 This will allow us to employ our city's most active recyclers, through the Binners Project, to collect a creative array of found object instruments from Vancouver's alleys, for use in a large-scale STOMP!-like community percussion piece that we will present, through Music on Main's Modulus Festival in November.
-ALL community members interested in participating in our improv found object drumming workshops, next fall, can sign up at partnering community centres: Roundhouse, Sunset, Trout Lake, & the UBC Learning Exchange after August 15th.
+ALL community members interested in participating in our improv found object drumming workshops, next fall, can sign up at partnering community centres: Roundhouse, Sunset, Trout Lake after August 15th.

 June 7, 2016 I of C Director, Laura Barron, was honored to be an invited guest on Roundhouse Radio's, Trying to Be Good.
 Listen to her describe her journey from classical flutist to community arts organizer here cirh.streamon.fm/listen-pl-3236